In 1976 I had my music gap year. I was seven years old. I had been buying records since I was four.

 Like all the other volumes, Top of the Pops Volume 60 is a mixed bag, but I have more affection for this volume than any of other.
 It must be tied up with the memory of being excited by music again and of playing it on the new record player my parents had just bought.
 There’s plenty of slow, slushy stuff that had to be endured on each listen, but remember I still thought that was how albums had to be.
 And apart from Ma Baker, there are a couple of tunes that I used to absolutely love on this one.
 Track two, usually a slow one, is a cover of Donna Summer’s sensational I Feel Love, which when it came out sounded like nothing else on earth.
 Star Wars had arrived in the cinemas that summer and I Feel Love sounded like music from another world.
 True to form when it comes to disco, the Top of the Pops version here is extremely good.

 The track that closes side one isn’t anywhere near as successful.
-It’s a piss-poor copy of the Sex Pistols’ Pretty Vacant, sung by Tony Rivers in a style that just mocks the original.
-Whereas in the original John Lydon sings the word “vacant” as “vacunt”, emphasising the “cunt” part, the Top of the Pops version goes out of its way to make it abundantly clear that the second syllable is in fact an “a”, giving the recording a curious cockney knees-up quality.
+It’s a piss-poor copy of the Sex Pistols’ Pretty Vacant, sung by Tony Rivers in a style that mocks the original.
+Whereas in the original John Lydon sings the word “vacant” as “vacunt”, emphasising the “cunt” sound, the Top of the Pops version goes out of its way to make it abundantly clear that the second syllable is in fact an “a”, giving the recording a curious cockney knees-up quality.
 Tony Rivers didn’t care much for punk and it shows.
 The thing is, though, at this point, I’d never heard the Sex Pistols for real and when I first bought Top of the Pops Volume 60 I didn’t even know this was a Sex Pistols song.
 The original had only been released a week or two before, as too was Donna Summer’s I Feel Love, which just shows how quickly the Top of the Pops albums were produced.
 For the time being, I was happy enough jumping on the sofa to this.

 Getting back into music and buying a new Top of the Pops album was the start of a new journey.
 I didn’t go back to the albums I’d bought in 1974 and 1975.
 That curious thing had happened.
 Those older albums had transformed from present day items to historical ones.
 They remained unplayed and they gathered more dust.